Maximum residue levels for ethephon

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Draft Commission Regulation as regards maximum residue levels for dimoxystrobin, ethephon and propamocarb in or on certain products
+Commission Regulation (EU) 2026/215 as regards maximum residue levels for dimoxystrobin, ethephon and propamocarb in or on certain products

 What is changing and why?

-When the EU renewed its approval for ethephon, the European Food Safety Authority (EFSA) recommended lowering the acceptable daily intake (ADI) for this substance.
-Based on this reduced ADI, the maximum residue levels (MRLs) for ethephon are now changing as set out in Table 1.
+When the European Union (EU) renewed its approval for ethephon, the European Food Safety Authority recommended lowering the acceptable daily intake (ADI) for this substance.
+The EU has amended the maximum residue levels (MRLs) for ethephon as summarised in Table 1.

 Actions

-Suppliers of apples, pineapples, rye, and wheat should review their current use of ethephon and and assess whether any changes will be needed to existing good agricultural practices (GAP) to ensure compliance with the new MRLs.
-Suppliers of blueberries in particular should evaluate their current use of ethephon and explore possible alternative solutions in anticipation of these MRL changes.
+Suppliers of apples, pineapples, rye, and wheat should review their current use of ethephon and assess whether any changes will be needed to existing good agricultural practices (GAPs) to ensure compliance with the new MRLs.
+Suppliers of blueberries and affected nuts in particular should evaluate their current use of ethephon and explore possible alternative solutions in anticipation of these MRL changes.

 Timeline